T3KScarecrow/Alagaesia-Wiki/Alagaesia/Cities/Ostholmian/Ashfell.md

-Ashfell clings to the **lower southeastern cliffs of Ostholme**, nestled at the base of **Mount Varram**, a dormant (though occasionally grumbling) volcano.
+Ashfell clings to the **lower southeastern cliffs of [[The Vulgomage|Ostholme]]**, nestled at the base of **Mount Varram**, a dormant (though occasionally grumbling) volcano.
 The city is half-built into volcanic rock, its walls dark and streaked with iron and obsidian.
 Ashfell is prone to mild tremors and sulphur-scented winds, and at night the clouds glow faintly red from the deep thermal activity beneath the city.

 Its proximity to the coast gives it a strange beauty: **blackened stone on one side, ocean spray on the other**.
 Trade ships dock at ironclad piers, bringing foreign goods and even stranger ideas.
-The city has a reputation as a **haven for thinkers too unorthodox** for Caelora and too irreverent for Thalassara.
+The city has a reputation as a **haven for thinkers too unorthodox** for Caelora and too irreverent for [[The Vulgomage|Thalassara]].
 It’s grimy, wealthy, curious—and **dangerously free**.

 ---